House Rules (2013 TV series): Broadcasters

 In Portugal, the reality show is broadcast every day at 11:00 p.m. on SIC Mulher (since May 2016) and in Angola, the reality show is broadcast every day at 01:30 p.m and 10:30 p.m on SIC Mulher internacional (since May 2016).
 On Belgium television, the show runs every weekday at 15u45 on vtm2.

 In Spain, the show is broadcast as Reglas de casa and runs on Saturdays and Sundays from 11:30 a.m for 15 hours each day on TEN.

 Adaptations

 The Netherlands has remade House Rules which has been produced by Skyhigh TV for SBS channel Net5.
 A spin-off, Hotel Rules, broadcast in 2019 for the first time.

 An Irish version of House Rules will air on TV3.

 Germany will produce a local version which will be produced by RedSeven Entertainment, for broadcaster Sat.1.

+An American adaptation of House Rules was announced by influencer Laro Benz, set to be broadcast in 2026 on Tubi.
+Benz would serve as the show's host.

 New Zealand broadcaster Three has announced a local version of House Rules, set to be broadcast in 2023.
 On 6 August 2023, the series confirmed its host, judges and five teams and will premiere on 10 September 2023 on Three.